Hospital Kuala Lumpur MRT station

-The Hospital Kuala Lumpur MRT station is a mass rapid transit (MRT) underground station located along Jalan Tun Razak (Circular Road) in downtown Kuala Lumpur, Malaysia.
-It is one of the stations under the MRT Putrajaya line.
+The Hospital Kuala Lumpur MRT station is a mass rapid transit (MRT) underground station located along Jalan Tun Razak (formerly known as Jalan Pekeliling) in downtown Kuala Lumpur, Malaysia.
+It is one of the stations on the Putrajaya Line.

 The station began operations on 16 March 2023 as part of Phase Two operations of the Putrajaya Line.

 Station details

 Location

 The station is located along Jalan Tun Razak, next to its intersection with Jalan Pahang.
 The station is named after and primarily serves the Kuala Lumpur Hospital, Malaysia's main public hospital, located across Jalan Tun Razak from the station.

-Titiwangsa Lake Gardens, Istana Budaya and the National Art Gallery are near the station.
+The Titiwangsa Lake Park, Istana Budaya, and the National Visual Arts Gallery are located near the station.

 Exits and entrances

-This station consists of 2 entrances and 1 proposed entrance.
-Entrance A is located within the Hospital Kuala Lumpur grounds, while Entrance B is located next to the Istana Budaya and the famous Titiwangsa Lake.
+This station has 2 entrances and 1 proposed entrance.
+Entrance A is located within the Kuala Lumpur Hospital grounds, while Entrance B is located next to Istana Budaya and the famous Titiwangsa Lake Park.